Drug Driving UK – The Law

 - has committed a traffic offence while the vehicle was in motion

 - where an accident occurs owing to the presence of a motor vehicle on a road or other public place

 The law does not state any legal limit for drugs like it does for alcohol.
 This is because research and knowledge of how different drugs impair different people’s driving ability is inconclusive.

-However, drug drivers may think that just because they pass a test for alcohol they will be let off.
+However, anyone drug driving may think that just because they pass a test for alcohol they will be let off.